datalayer/datalayer/lab/README.md

 # 👻 Datalayer Lab

-> ***Don't expect the content of this folder to be stable nor to be released.***
+> Don't expect the content of this folder to be stable nor to be released.

 Welcome to `Datalayer Lab`, a `place` to experiment with software to support data cases.

-To develop in this folder, you need on your `Linux` or `MacOsX` operating system, check you have the [needed prerequisited listed in this documentation](https://docs.datalayer.io/dev/requirements.html).
+Check you have the [needed prerequisites](https://docs.datalayer.io/dev/requirements.html).

-You are now ready to contribute code, ideas... via [pull requests](https://github.com/datalayer/datalab/pulls).
+You are now ready to contribute code, ideas... via [pull requests](https://github.com/datalayer/datalayer/pulls).

 **With great technologies comes great user benefits.**